AyanaAlemayehu/FPGA-QRCode-Reader/README.md

 ## TODO
 - need to still pin down the physical setup of the camera stuff?
 - need to create the total skeleton/state machine of the project
-- need to grab 480x480 picture from the camera & binarize it
+- need to grab 480x480 picture from the camera & binarize it <--- CURRENTLY WOKRING ON THIS (maybe rotate module is the issue?)
 - need to complete the rest of the modules in stage one